The Swift Programming Language Companion: Initialization

 In your Playground write code to do the following:

-5. Make another init that takes an array of items and uses it to initialize the list
+initthat takes an array of items and uses it to initialize the list - Create a class that inherits from

 Next